Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 JowxaYlSEO 1wWaBqLZ7PHUZOlw748FlzZnvaBVDhgNrLjynySNNtLBolFQkU5T0lcmU7epnjIQnRs0azD7nT TT51Z S9M9eUtCS3VmKYnAxX j5PUDKKWCbQ4rwoDZSLcrXUq7nipq 3wmoc8BF2I

-However, you’ll want to review each URL individually in GSC to see if they’re ranking and driving traffic.
+However, you’ll want to review each URL individually in GSC to see if they rank and drive traffic.

 Every page on your website should ideally be linked from pages outside of pagination and the sitemap.

-For priority or money pages, they should be easily discoverable by search engines and users starting from your home page.
+Priority or money pages should be easily discoverable by search engines and users starting from your home page.

 gw M2oh38KfWaW